Bluetooth speakers have become quite popular due to the number of advantages they provide.

 2. Putting your Bluetooth Speaker into Pairing Mode

-You have to make your speaker discoverable in order to connect them to your laptop via Bluetooth.
-To activate pairing mode, you locate the pairing button.
+You have to make your speaker discoverable to connect them to your laptop via Bluetooth.
+Then, to activate pairing mode, you locate the pairing button.
 The process may vary depending on models and if the speaker is new or was previously connected to a device.

-For a previously used speaker, you have to press and hold the pairing button for several seconds to sync the devices via Bluetooth.
+You have to press and hold the pairing button for several seconds for a previously used speaker to sync the devices via Bluetooth.

 However, if you have a new device, it will most likely go into pairing mode automatically once it is turned on.
 If you encounter a problem, be sure to check your speaker’s user’s manual.